NYPL/metadata-documentation/workflows/remediation/feedback.md

 # Metadata Feedback
 {: .no_toc }

-Provides an overview of reviewing feedback relating to metadata in the Metadata Management System (MMS) and Digital Collections (DC) for Metadata Services Unit (MSU) staff
+Provides an overview of reviewing feedback relating to metadata in the Metadata Management System (MMS) and Digital Collections (DC) for Metadata Services staff

 ## Table of contents
 {: .no_toc .text-delta }